Customer Feedback Management: Definition, Importance, Steps

 2. Extract actionable insights

 After you have all the feedback in front of you, you need to act on it.
-This step will help you determine action items for the upcoming sprints in the form of feature updates, bug fixes, etc.
+This step will help you determine action items for the upcoming sprints in the form of feature updates, bug fixes, etc. Moreover, this feedback aids you in refining your product and make it more valuable for customers.

 You should be mindful that your customers will share feedback based on their experience with and feelings about the product.
-For example, they are more likely to say, “the navigation menu is confusing” rather than “regroup the items in the navigation menu based on functionality”.
+For example, they are more likely to say, “The navigation menu is confusing,” rather than “regroup the items in the navigation menu based on functionality.”

-This is where you might need to reach out again to your users through the customer feedback management tool to ask for more details on their feedback.
-Zeda.io facilitates that by allowing you to delve into research and directly contact the user behind the feedback.
+This is where you might need to reach out again to your users through the customer feedback management tool to ask for more details about their feedback.You can directly talk to customers to learn more about their feedback.

 3. Prioritize action items